How to calibrate a reel-to-reel tape recorder

 Feed a signal (10 kHz, 20 dB below the reference level) into the input.
 Insert an blank tape and start recording.

-First set the BIAS potentiometer completely to the left and slowly turn it clockwise from the left stop until the output signal has increased to its maximum during the recording.
-Note the value and continue to turn the BIAS potentiometer clockwise (the BIAS current increases) until the output voltage has decreased by the value recommended by the tape manufacturer.
-This value can be found in the technical data of the tape.
+First set the bias control all the way to the left and slowly turn it clockwise from the left stop until the output signal has reached its maximum during recording.
+Note the value and turn the adjustment knob further clockwise (the bias current increases) until the output voltage has decreased by the value recommended by the tape manufacturer.
+This can be found in the technical data of the tape.

 Please follow the procedure in the relevant service manual.